metauni/metauni.github.io/index.md

 Some notes on in-game controls and features:

 * The translucent boxes on the ground near points of interest are *voice chat zones* which, when entered, will transition your Discord into an appropriate location-specific voice channel.
 Leaving the zone will not remove you from the channel.
-If you want to return to the General voice channel, click the "General" button that has appeared on your GUI in the top right corner.
+If you want to return to the General voice channel, click the "Reset" button that has appeared on your GUI in the top right corner.

 * By default you move your player with the arrow keys (or WASD) and you can look around by holding down the right mouse button, or doing a two-finger drag on a trackpad.
 The control scheme can be changed in Settings (press Escape in-game to access) and you may prefer `Click to Move` for your `Movement Mode`.